steptosky/3DsMax-XplnObj-Doc/readme.md

-# The documentation for the plugin 3DsMax-XplnObj plugin.
+# The Documentation is for 3DsMax-XplnObj plugin.
 - The plugin can be found here [3DsMax-XplnObj](https://github.com/steptosky/3DsMax-XplnObj/releases).
 - The Plugin is for the 3DsMax that allows you to export to X-Plane obj format.
 - [The X-Plane official website](http://www.x-plane.com/).